jasuperior/Corset/package/time/readme.md

 ### `Product` : Derived Units

-**Description**: Products are derived units of time that are computed based on one or more other units.
+Products are derived units of time that are computed based on one or more other units.
 They automatically update whenever their dependencies change, allowing you to create complex data representations with ease.

 **Example**: